 The dik-dik is a small species of antelope that lives in the bushlands of eastern and southern Africa.
 They are beneficial to other animals in a couple ways.
 First, they serve as prey animals for larger predators like leopards, caracals, lions, hyenas, wild dogs, and humans.
-Secondly, they serve as sort of an alert system.
+Secondly, they serve as sort of an alert system for other prey animals.
 They will sound the alarm with their chirp, signalling the arrival of a predator.

 First the Stats…